 Hubs of Major Air Freight Integrators

 The growth of e-commerce is having a substantial impact on air cargo operations.
-Initially, leading e-commerce firms became major customers for air freight integrators.
+Initially, main e-commerce firms became major customers for air freight integrators.
 Still, as they command larger volumes, they tend to take more control of their supply chain, including the air transport segment.
 The giant e-commerce firm Amazon founded Amazon Air (formerly Prime Air) in 2016 and established its main hub in Cincinnati.